-A Space Analog for the Moon and Mars (SAM) is a complete Mars habitat analog located at the renowned University of Arizona Biosphere 2.
-SAM integrates a workshop, kitchen, common area and living quarters to support of up to four inhabitants from five days to a few months.
-A CO2 scrubber built by Paragon SD C provides mechanical life support.
-A pass-through airlock leads to an adjacent half acre Mars yard where pressure suits, rovers, and drones can be tested.
-The Mars yard will be modeled after a crater selected by NASA JPL as the first human landing site.
-In addition the SAM Mars yard will include varied terrain and select obstacles, a massive synthetic lava tube with skylight, and a gravity off-set rig to provide the experience of exploring on foot in lower gravitational fields.
+A Space Analog for the Moon and Mars (SAM) is a hermetically sealed habitat located at the renowned University of Arizona Biosphere 2.
+SAM integrates the Biosphere 2 prototype Test Module greenhouse with an adjacent workshop, kitchen, common area and living quarters with support for 1-4 inhabitants from days to months.
+A CO2 scrubber built by Paragon SDC provides mechanical life support.
+An airlock leads to an adjacent half acre Mars yard where pressure suits, rovers, and drones can be tested.
+The greenhouse provides soil-based and hydroponic grow environments, controlled lighting, humidity, heating and cooling.
+The Mars yard will be modeled after a crater selected by NASA as the first human landing site.
+In addition the SAM Mars yard will include varied terrain and select obstacles, a massive synthetic lava tube with skylight for other-world cave exploration, and a gravity off-set rig to provide the experience of exploring on foot in lower gravitational fields.

 - A greenhouse built from the historic Biosphere 2 Test Module

 - A bermed 8’ x 8’ x 40’ crew quarters and massive 1/2 acre Mars yard

 - ECLSS support for crew of 4; from 5 days to several months stay

 - Use of flow-through suits for simulation entry and exit, and full pressure suits for EVAs

 - Simulated regolith (crushed basalt) grow beds and hydroponics

 - Support for biology, ecology, robotics, human factors, and more …